Kansas Jayhawks men's basketball: 2022

-The 2021–22 team won the Jayhawks fourth NCAA Tournament Championship, which is their most recent championship.
+The 2021–22 team won the Jayhawks' fourth NCAA Tournament Championship, their most recent championship.
 They were coached by Bill Self and finished the season with a 34–6 record.
-The Jayhawks tournament run in 2022 is the only one since teams began being seeded that they did not play a single number 1 seed in the Final Four and National Championship game.
+The Jayhawks' tournament run in 2022 is the only one since teams began being seeded in which they did not play a single number 1 seed in the Final Four and National Championship game.